 Five members elected by postal ballot of the local electorate.
-Bob Darracott, Billy Ronald, Martin Earl, Willie Nisbet and David McCowan were elected on 5 July 2018.
-Their term of office runs until July 2022.
+Shonny Paterson, David Fettes, Richard Johnson, David Mackie and Sid Perrie were elected on 7 July 2022.
+Their term of office runs until July 2026.

 These members represent the five wards in the National Park.
 They bring to the board their valuable understanding and perspective of the Park’s local businesses and communities, and also champion, represent and help deliver our objectives within the Wards they represent.